Program overview

 Career Options

-• Museum Curator: Manage collections of artifacts and biological specimens, organizing exhibitions and educational programs.
+• Museum Curator: Manage collections and organize exhibitions in museums.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.